 Image-making is the quintessential process of production

-The Photography and Image Research Group at Birmingham City University brings together academics, artists and thinkers who engage with research and discussion around an expanded notion of the subjects of images through their production in the fields of photography, film and technology.
+The Film, Photography and Digital Image Research Group at Birmingham City University brings together academics, artists and thinkers who engage with research and discussion around an expanded notion of the subjects of images through their production in the fields of film, photography and digital image technologies.
 Our aim is to renew and refresh the study of all these disciplines.
 We do this by opening up discussions about how images and image-making are at the centre of our understanding of a range of other topics.
+The Film, Photography and Digital Image Research Group is underpinned by a 5-year strategic partnership with the British Film Institute, which is facilitated by our designated BFI Co-Lead Simone Pyne.
+Further information about Birmingham City University’s partnership with the BFI can be found on the About Page.

 ORGANISATIONS WE WORK WITH